 PSLs, which caught on around the NFL with the advent of the stadium construction boom around the turn of this century, are one-time costs fans must pay for the right to purchase their tickets.
 The incentive for fans is that licenses belong to them and can be sold for whatever someone else might be willing to pay.
 The catch is that when the team sucks, the value of those licenses drops.
 The Jets are currently being sued for removing PSL stipulations from sections that initially required them when the new Meadowlands opened in 2010.

-(Revenue from locally generated sources like PSLs does not have to be shared with other owners, though it does count toward the salary-cap formula, which means it’s money that must be shared with the players.)
+(Revenue from locally generated sources like PSLs does not have to be shared with other owners, nor does it count toward the salary-cap formula that determines what gets shared with the players.*)

 The Rams are making fans pay a mint for PSLs for the best seats in the house.
 Last month, per the Register, some 13,000 premium club seats located mostly in the lower bowl went on sale to current season-ticket holders with a maximum PSL price tag of $100,000 for the Rams, and $75,000 for the Chargers.
 (Only the Cowboys, with their $150,000 tab for the highest-end PSLs at Jerry World, charge more.)
 The lowest PSL price for the club seats is $15,000 for the Rams, $10,000 for the Chargers.
 The remaining 75 percent of the seats in the stadium will carry PSLs for under $15,000, with some going for $500 or $1,000.